betfair-datascientists/betfair-datascientists.github.io/src/data/usingHistoricDataSite.md

 !!! note "Data tiers"
     There are three tiers of historic data available on this site.
 You can download samples of each tier of data [here](https://historicdata.betfair.com/#/help).

     The biggest difference is between the free and paid data.
 The free data includes a lot of information about the market, but no volume, and only last traded price per minute, not a full price ladder.
 The two paid tiers include the same data, just at different frequencies.
 If your strategy isn't particularly price sensitive and doesn't need volume as a variable then you'll probably be fine with the free tier, however if you need to see a more granular view of the market then you should probably consider the paid advanced or pro tiers.
+Australian and NZ Customers should contact us at [data@betfair.com.au](mailto:data@betfair.com.au) to discuss access to the PRO level data.

     A full catalogue of the values included in each data tier is available [here](https://historicdata.betfair.com/Betfair-Historical-Data-Feed-Specification.pdf).